easyuc/EasyUC/uc-dsl/README.md

 The subdirectory [`testing`](testing) contains a unit testing framework, including a suite of test cases.
-This suite can be used to check code coverage (see the above instructions for building the `ucdsl` with code coverage instrumentation turned on).
+This suite can be used to check code coverage (see the above instructions for building `ucdsl` with code coverage instrumentation turned on).

 Files
 --------------------------------------------------------------------